Cloud Hypervisor

 api.port = 3030

-firmware_path = "/path/to/hypervisor-fw"
+firmware_path = "/path/to/hypervisor-fw" # optional, defaults to ~/.config/kemeter/ring/cloud-hypervisor/vmlinux

-binary_path = "/usr/local/bin/cloud-hypervisor"
+binary_path = "/usr/local/bin/cloud-hypervisor" # optional, defaults to $PATH lookup

 socket_dir = "/var/lib/ring/cloud-hypervisor/sockets"

-Deploying a VM
+Deploy a VM

 # my-vm.yaml